AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - Allows you to retrieve only a subset of data from an object by using **SQL-like queries**.

  Here you can read more about [Simple Storage Service](https://docs.aws.amazon.com/s3/index.html).<br><br>

 ## CloudFront
-A content delivery network (CDN) service that delivers content to users with low latency and high data transfer speeds.
+A **content delivery network (CDN) service** that delivers content to users with low latency and high data transfer speeds.

-Whether you are running a website, a mobile application, or an API, CloudFront can significantly enhance the performance and user experience of your applications by bringing content closer to your end users.
+Whether you are running a website, a mobile application, or an API, **CloudFront can significantly enhance the performance and user experience** of your applications by bringing content closer to your end users.

- - Offers an optional feature called Origin Shield, which provides an additional caching layer between the edge locations and your origin server.
+ - Offers an optional feature called **Origin Shield**, which provides an additional caching layer between the edge locations and your origin server.
- - Provides detailed logs and real-time monitoring capabilities.
+ - Provides **detailed logs and real-time monitoring** capabilities.
- - Integrates with AWS Lambda through a feature called Lambda@Edge.
+ - Integrates with AWS Lambda through a feature called **Lambda@Edge.**
- - Provides a feature called Geo-Restriction, which allows you to control the countries from which your content can be accessed.
+ - Provides a feature called **Geo-Restriction**, which allows you to control the countries from which your content can be accessed.
- - Supports field-level encryption, which enables you to encrypt specific fields in your web forms or API requests.
+ - Supports **field-level encryption**, which enables you to encrypt specific fields in your web forms or API requests.
- - Supports origin failover, which allows you to set up multiple origin servers for redundancy.
+ - Supports **origin failover**, which allows you to set up multiple origin servers for redundancy.

  Here you can read more about [CloudFront](https://docs.aws.amazon.com/cloudfront/index.html).<br><br>

 <a name="rds"></a>
 ## RDS (Relational Database Service)

-Also called Amazon Relational Database Service, is a managed database service that simplifies the process of setting up, operating, and scaling relational databases in the cloud.
+Also called **Amazon Relational Database Service**, is a **managed database service** that simplifies the process of setting up, operating, and scaling relational databases in the cloud.

- - Enables automated backups of your databases, which are retained for a user-defined period.
+ - **Enables automated backups of your databases**, which are retained for a user-defined period.
- - Allows you to create read replicas of your databases, which are asynchronously replicated copies of your primary database.
+ - **Allows you to create read replicas of your databases**, which are asynchronously replicated copies of your primary database.
- - Supports certain extensions specific to different database engines.
+ - **Supports certain extensions specific to different database engines.**
- - Amazon Aurora, a MySQL and PostgreSQL-compatible database engine, offers a serverless option within RDS.
+ - **Amazon Aurora**, a MySQL and PostgreSQL-compatible database engine, offers a serverless option within RDS.
- - Provides a database proxy feature that allows you to manage connections to your RDS databases.
+ - Provides a **database proxy feature** that allows you to manage connections to your RDS databases.
- - Offers a Data API that allows you to interact with your databases using HTTP-based API calls instead of traditional database connections.
+ - **Offers a Data API that allows you to interact with your databases** using HTTP-based API calls instead of traditional database connections.

  Here you can read more about [Relational Database Service](https://docs.aws.amazon.com/rds/index.html).<br><br>

 <a name="glue"></a>
 ## Glue
-A fully managed extract, transform, and load (ETL) service pthat enables you to prepare and transform your data for analytics, data warehousing, machine learning, and other data-driven tasks.
+**A fully managed extract, transform, and load (ETL) service** pthat enables you to prepare and transform your data for analytics, data warehousing, machine learning, and other data-driven tasks.

- - Provides a centralized metadata repository called the Data Catalog.
+ - Provides a **centralized metadata repository called the Data Catalog.**
- - Offers a visual interface and built-in ETL jobs that allow you to transform and clean your data.
+ - Offers a **visual interface and built-in ETL jobs** that allow you to transform and clean your data.
- - Can automatically discover the schema and structure of your data by crawling the data sources.
+ - Can **automatically discover the schema and structure of your data** by crawling the data sources.
- - Provides a serverless execution environment for running ETL jobs.
+ - Provides a **serverless execution environment** for running ETL jobs.
- - Introduces the concept of Dynamic Frames, which are an extension of Apache Spark DataFrames.
+ - Introduces the concept of **Dynamic Frames**, which are an extension of Apache Spark DataFrames.
- - Supports schema evolution, allowing you to handle changes in the schema of your data over time.
+ - **Supports schema evolution**, allowing you to handle changes in the schema of your data over time.
- - Supports connection sharing across multiple ETL jobs.
+ - **Supports connection sharing across multiple ETL jobs.**
- - Offers custom classifiers, which allow you to define your own logic for classifying and cataloging data.
+ - **Offers custom classifiers**, which allow you to define your own logic for classifying and cataloging data.

  Here you can read more about [AWS Glue](https://docs.aws.amazon.com/glue/index.html).<br><br>

 ## Lambda
-A serverless compute service that allows you to run your code without provisioning or managing servers, and you only pay for the compute time consumed by your code.
+A **serverless compute service** that allows you to run your code without provisioning or managing servers, and you only pay for the compute time consumed by your code.

-AWS Lambda supports a wide range of programming languages and can be used for various types of applications and workloads.
+AWS Lambda **supports a wide range of programming languages** and can be used for various types of applications and workloads.

- - Functions are triggered by events from various AWS services.
+ - **Functions are triggered by events** from various AWS services.
- - Supports multiple programming languages, including Python, JavaScript (Node.js), Java, C#, Ruby, and Go.
+ - **Supports multiple programming languages**, including *Python, JavaScript (Node.js), Java, C#, Ruby, and Go.*
- - Functions are stateless, meaning they don't maintain any persistent state between invocations.
+ - **Functions are stateless**, meaning they don't maintain any persistent state between invocations.
- - Provides built-in support for several programming languages, you can also create custom runtimes.
+ - Provides **built-in support for several programming languages**, you can also create custom runtimes.
- - Has a feature called "provisioned concurrency" that allows you to allocate a set number of concurrent executions to your functions.
+ - Has a feature called **provisioned concurrency**, that allows you to allocate a set number of concurrent executions to your functions.
- - Lambda now supports running functions inside custom Virtual Private Clouds (VPCs).
+ - Lambda **now supports running functions inside custom Virtual Private Clouds (VPCs).**
- - Extensions are companion processes that can run alongside your Lambda functions.
+ - **Extensions are companion processes** that can run alongside your Lambda functions.

  Here you can read more about [AWS Lambda](https://docs.aws.amazon.com/lambda/index.html).<br><br>

 ## Step Functions

-A serverless workflow orchestration service that allows you to coordinate and sequence multiple AWS services.
-With Step Functions, you can visually define and execute workflows, known as state machines, that model complex business processes or application workflows.
+**A serverless workflow orchestration service** that allows you to coordinate and sequence multiple AWS services.
+With Step Functions, you can **visually define and execute workflows**, known as state machines, that model complex business processes or application workflows.

- - Uses state machines to represent workflows.
+ - **Uses state machines to represent workflows.**
- - Provides built-in execution control capabilities.
+ - Provides **built-in execution control** capabilities.
- - You can define conditions, timeouts, retries, and error handling for each state in your state machine.
+ - **You can define conditions, timeouts, retries, and error handling** for each state in your state machine.
- - Supports both parallel and sequential execution of tasks within a workflow.
+ - **Supports both parallel and sequential execution** of tasks within a workflow.
- - Enables event-driven workflows.
+ - **Enables event-driven workflows.**
- - Offers a local development and testing environment called "Step Functions Local".
+ - Offers a local development and testing environment called **"Step Functions Local".**
- - Supports the concept of nested workflows or sub-workflows.
+ - **Supports the concept of nested workflows** or sub-workflows.

  Here you can read more about [Step Functions](https://docs.aws.amazon.com/step-functions/index.html).<br><br>

 ## Kinesis

-A suite of fully managed services that enables real-time data streaming and processing at scale.
+**A suite of fully managed services** that enables real-time data streaming and processing at scale.

-It is designed to ingest, process, and analyze large amounts of data in real-time, allowing you to build applications that require immediate insights and responsiveness to streaming data.
+**It is designed to ingest, process, and analyze large amounts of data in real-time**, allowing you to build applications that require immediate insights and responsiveness to streaming data.

 There are three primary services within AWS Kinesis: